LukeGrahamLandry/franca/examples/import_c/README.md

 - less verbose style of handling operator precedence.
 - removed some GNU extensions: labels-as-values, case ranges
 - removed support for x87 80-bit long doubles
+- convert static variables to a struct explicitly passed around so you can have multiple compilation contexts at the same time.
 - (temporarily) removed support for: thread locals, atomics, `_Alignas`

 ## Chibicc License